 In the DS remake, all the generic monsters are renamed.
 For example, the enemy named Omnicrone was renamed to "Gaoler" in the DS remake.
 This makes sense once you realize that gaoler is an alternate spelling of "jailer".

 Start X to Stop X: Lavos' presence is what brings magic into existence on the game's world, but when Spekkio gives the team the ability to use magic (those who are capable of learning it, that is), they put it to good use against Lavos.
+In fact, Magus' attempt to summon Lavos (starting X) was specifically so that he could destroy it (i.e. stop X).

 Power, Magic, and Speed stats can be permanently increased with items that can be found or stolen.